AndyObtiva/glimmer-dsl-swt/README.md

 ## Packaging & Distribution

 Note: this section mostly applies to Mac and Windows.
-On Linux, the Glimmer [Custom Shell Gem](#custom-shell-gem) approach provides a [Gem Packaged Shell Script](#custom-shell-gem) (e.g. `calculator` command becomes available after installing the [glimmer-cs-calculator](https://github.com/AndyObtiva/glimmer-cs-calculator) gem)
+On Linux, you can just run `glimmer package:gem` and after installing the gem, you get an executable matching the name of the app/custom-shell-gem you are building (e.g. `calculator` command becomes available after installing the [glimmer-cs-calculator](https://github.com/AndyObtiva/glimmer-cs-calculator) gem)

 Glimmer simplifies the process of native-executable packaging and distribution on Mac and Windows via a single `glimmer package` command: